Ben Roberts (footballer): Coaching career

 In June 2009, having briefly come out of retirement to join Derry City in 2007, Roberts was appointed the goalkeeper coach and chief scout at Yeovil Town.

 During the two seasons he spent at Yeovil Town, he assisted in the development of goalkeepers Alex McCarthy and Stephen Henderson, making a substitute appearance himself in a 3–3 draw with Swindon Town in October 2010, his first league match in six years.

 On 29 December 2010, he left Yeovil Town to return to their League One rivals Charlton Athletic.
 During his tenure at Charlton, Roberts oversaw the early careers of Rob Elliot, Ben Hamer, Neil Etheridge, Marko Dmitrovic, Dillon Phillips, David Button and Nick Pope.

-On 23 June 2015, Roberts returned to Brighton & Hove Albion as goalkeeping coach, replacing Antti Niemi, who had left for Finland that summer.
-During the last four seasons he has played a pivotal role in the careers of the Goalkeepers at the Sussex club.
-Amongst those that Roberts has coached and developed during this period are Mat Ryan, David Stockdale, Christian Walton and Robert Sanchez.
+On 23 June 2015, Roberts returned to Brighton & Hove Albion as goalkeeping coach, succeeding Antti Niemi, who had departed for Finland earlier that summer.
+During his seven-year spell at the club, Roberts oversaw the development of the goalkeeping department and worked with a number of first-team and academy goalkeepers, including Mat Ryan, David Stockdale, Christian Walton, Robert Sánchez, Tim Krul, Jason Steele, Kjell Scherpen, Carl Rushworth and James Beadle.
+Several goalkeepers, including Steele and Krul, have credited Roberts with influencing and developing their approach to goalkeeping in interviews.

 On 8 September 2022, Roberts followed Graham Potter on a move to Chelsea.